 As an online shopper, you can find LIAs through Google Search, Google Assistant, and Google Images.
 Different from Google Shopping Campaigns (Product Listing Ads), this ad format combines product details, local inventory, and store information so local shoppers can find what they want in proximity to where they are.

 Once an LIA is clicked on in search the user is directed to a Google-hosted landing page for the local store selling the product.
 At a minimum, a shopper can view the in-store inventory, get store hours and find directions.

-Store Page Additional Items;
+Store Landing Page